labwc/labwc/README.md

 | [environment] | ~/.config/labwc/                                | [labwc-environment(5)]
 | [themerc]     | ~/.local/share/themes/\<theme-name\>/openbox-3/ | [labwc-theme(5)]

+The example [rc.xml] has been kept simple.
+For all options and default values, see [rc.xml.full]

 Configuration and theme files are re-loaded on receiving SIGHUP (e.g. `killall -SIGHUP labwc`)

 For keyboard settings, see [environment] and [xkeyboard-config(7)]